 If you observe the water from your filter is not flowing easily, it indicates your filter is blocked.
 So you need to clean up the filter.

-But right here, you should be careful while cleaning the filter because if you clean the filter too frequently and thoroughly, it can cause loss of all the beneficial bacteria in the filter.
+But right here, you should be careful while cleaning the filter because if you clean the filter too frequently and thoroughly, it can cause the loss of all the beneficial bacteria in the filter.

 So you should cleanse your filter using the fish tank water – it helps to keep beneficial bacteria in your filter elements.

 4. Clean The Fish Tank

-If you want to keep your fish tank clean and happy, the water in their home must remain pristine.
+If you want to keep your fish tank clean and happy, the water in your home must remain pristine.
 Regular cleaning will help avoid the buildup of toxic chemicals like Ammonia, which can instantly kill or make life unbearable for those living there.
-To maintain optimum quality sorts through these steps:
+To maintain optimum quality sort through these steps:

 Remove unwanted pollutant

 Unnecessary impurities like leftover food, dead plant, and fish waste a high ammonia level in the fish tank.

 So you ought to remove such pollutants from the water using a fishnet.